Resources updated, July 2017

 How does the IEP team determine what behavior supports might be appropriate and effective for a specific child?
 As pointed out in the IEP Team section on the regular education teacher, IDEA 2004 indicates that one of the roles of the regular education teacher on the team may include determining what behavior supports and other strategies would be appropriate for the child [§300.324(a)(3)].
 This includes supplementary aids and services and program modifications and support for school personnel.

 Certainly, functional behavioral assessment, or FBA, can also play a critical part in determining what behavior supports a child needs.
-According to the Center for Effective Practice and Collaboration (2006):
+According to the Missouri Department of Elementary and Secondary Education:

 Within FBA, behavior is seen as serving a purpose, as communication, as performing some function for the child.
 FBA’s goal is to identify what that purpose, function, or communication is for the child.
 Understanding why a child misbehaves is crucial to developing appropriate behavior supports.